-A network is a set of nodes (locations) linked by links (arcs between locations) and a graph is the symbolic representation of a network.
-The following attributes are characterizing network geometry:
+A network is a set of nodes (locations) linked by links (arcs between locations), and a graph is the symbolic representation of a network.
+The following attributes characterize network geometry:

 - For a node to be linked to another node n/2 links are necessary for an even number of nodes and (n+1)/2 links for an odd number.

 - For all nodes to be linked, n-1 links are necessary.

 - For all nodes to be linked to every other nodes n(n-1)/2 links are necessary for a non-planar graph.